Poornakgps/AI-Voice-Agent/README.md

 2. **Voice Processing**:
    - Customer speaks after the welcome message
    - Twilio records the speech and sends it to `/webhook/transcribe`
-   - The STT module converts speech to text (mocked in development)
+   - The STT module converts speech to text using OpenAI Whisper (or mock)

 3. **Agent Processing**:
    - The transcribed text is sent to the RestaurantAgent
-   - Agent processes the message using OpenAI (mocked in development)
+   - Agent processes the message using OpenAI (or mock)
    - If needed, agent calls database tools to retrieve information
    - Agent generates a response based on the tool results